tynx/SMSChallenge/README.md

 ln -s /opt/smschallenge/web /var/www/smschallenge
 ```

-Other option is to move the folder and to adapt the include.php.
+Other option is to move/copy the folder and to adapt the include.php.
 ```
 cp -r /opt/smschallenge/web /var/www/smschallenge
 ```